dave-elkan/layers/Readme.md

-# Node Layers
+# Layers

-Node Layers is a helper module for [nodejs](http://nodejs.org) web apps.
+Layers is a helper module for [nodejs](http://nodejs.org) web apps.
 It will automatically load and loosely couple the layers of your web app.

 If you prefer a real-world implementation rather than abstract documentation please see [Layered Express](https://github.com/dave-elkan/layered-express).

-Node Layers does not strictly prescribe which layers it supports.
+Layers does not strictly prescribe which layers it supports.
 Instead it facilitates the loading of the files which make up your web app running them (if they're functions) or simply loading them if they're plain old javascript objects and adding them as properties of your app/server object.